SmartSpin2K/SS2K-Documentation/documentation/firmware.md

 {:toc}
 ---
 ## Update existing firmware using Companion App
+1. In the SmartSpin2k Config App, select Update Firmware.
+2. Select the firmware option you would like to install.
+3. Installation may take a few minutes.

 ## Update existing firmware using Wi-Fi
 1. Download the latest [SmartSpin2K firmware](https://github.com/doudar/SmartSpin2k/releases/) and extract the zip file.